video

 When we think about touch, we can think about how something feels, including the temperature.

-We know that in the setting of Nigeria it is warm because it's close to the equator.
+We know that in the setting of Nigeria, it is warm because it's close to the equator.

 Can you think of any adjectives to describe how it would feel to be in Nigeria?
 Maybe think about the temperature.

-Pause the video and have a think, off you go.
+Pause the video and have a think.

-Now I would like you, we've looked at all of the senses, can you match the name of the S sense to the image?
-Here are the ones that we have sight, hearing, smell, touch and taste.
+Did you think of any, I wonder?
+Now I would like you, we've looked at all of the senses, can you match the name of the sense to the image?
+Here are the ones that we have.

-Pause the video and match them, off you go.
+Pause the video and match them.

 Let's see if you've got them.